Keronmat/createller-ecommerce-site/README.md

 # React Ecomerce Website for Creatella Project

 This is intended only for the Creatella's use.
 It is done has a test project, to show my abilities to Creatella.
 The application is built using the library React JS.
-The application still has a few bugs when using scientific functions.

 ![Homepage -large screen](https://github.com/Keronmat/createller-ecommerce-site/blob/master/src/assets/images/homepage.PNG?raw=true)
 ![Homepage - Side Panel Closed](https://github.com/Keronmat/createller-ecommerce-site/blob/master/src/assets/images/mobile.PNG?raw=true)